ZachLiuGIS/TopicSearch/README.md

 ## Future improvements:

 - Allow users to check a box and limit results to those near them

+- Display hot trending topics on search home page and allow users to click and search displayed topics.

 - Track terms searched by users and visualize statistics